addsandwich/GPTResumePrompter/README.md

 This project utilizes the OpenAI API to automate the process of writing resumes and cover letters.
 By providing prompts and input files, the program generates a refined resume and cover letter tailored to specific job listings.

+## Requirements

+pip install openai

 ## Setup

 To use this program, you need to set up the OpenAI API key.
 Replace `os.environ["OPENAI_API_KEY"] = ''` with your API key.

+To start resume_info, cover_letter and job_listing need to be replaced in the data folder.

 ## Usage